LukasWoodtli/WebPage/pelican/content/git_dotgit_dir.md

 - `refs` directory: stores pointers to commit objects (branches)
 - `index` file: staging area information
 - `description` file: only used by the GitWeb program

+For submodules the directory is in the `.git` directory of the main repository ("supermodule").

+The `.git` directory of a repository can be shown with `git rev-parse --git-dir`